svivoli/Daily-Calendar/README.md

 - Long, repetitive
 - Was not able to use the same block of code for each button
 - jQuery onclick events were not working - awkward mix of javascript and jQuery
-- Would not fair well for a longer, multi-day/multi-week calendar, which is much more functional
+- Would not fair well for a longer, multi-day/multi-week planner, which is much more functional

 Unresolved Errors: